MtPelerin/bridge-v2/docs/api.md

 UR04: Address is not attached
 UR05: Attribute keys length does not match with attribute values length
 UR06: Transfer and transfer decisions must have the same length
 UR07: Only originator can cancel transfer
+UR08: Unsuccessful transfer

 - [`onlyOperator()`][Operator-onlyOperator--]
 - [`onlyOwner()`][Ownable-onlyOwner--]